cyfrost/simple-python-aioxmpp-example/README.md

 * Make sure [pipenv](https://pypi.org/project/pipenv/) is installed
 * Open a terminal and install the dependencies of this demo python app like this:
   `pipenv install` (if you get an error about pipenv missing, try it this way instead: `python3 -m pipenv install`)
-* Open the `bot-config.ini` file in a text editor and change the values of the variables to whatever you like, save and close it.
+* Open the `config.ini` file in a text editor and change the values of the variables to whatever you like, save and close it.
-* Now run the script by doing `pipenv run python aioxmpp-demo.py` (or `python3 -m pipenv run python aioxmpp.py`)
+* Now run the script by doing `./run.sh`
 * You should now see that the configured message will be sent from the local JID to the recipient JID.

 ### Bonus